Boxing News: Manny Pacquiao Set To Fight In April, Opponent To Be Revealed In January

-Former eight-division world champion Manny Pacquiao is yet to fight again in the boxing ring since his controversial defeat to Jeff Horn.
+Former eight-division world champion Manny Pacquiao has yet to fight again in the boxing ring since his controversial defeat to Jeff Horn.
 After losing the WBO welterweight belt, Pacquiao was originally scheduled to have a rematch with Horn, but the fight has been canceled because of the former’s busy political schedule.

 Luckily, Manny Pacquiao already has a date on his mind regarding his comeback fight.
 In an interview with Dyan Castillejo of ABS-CBN, “Pacman” said that he could possibly fight again in the first half of 2018, specifically in April.
 He added that his camp is currently working on his next match, and his opponent will be announced in January.